Financial Analysis: Amcon Distributing (NASDAQ:DIT) versus Performance Food Group (NYSE:PFGC)

-Amcon Distributing (NASDAQ:DIT – Get Free Report) and Performance Food Group (NYSE:PFGC – Get Free Report) are both retail/wholesale companies, but which is the better investment?
-We will contrast the two companies based on the strength of their profitability, institutional ownership, earnings, risk, analyst recommendations, valuation and dividends.
+Performance Food Group (NYSE:PFGC – Get Free Report) and Amcon Distributing (NASDAQ:DIT – Get Free Report) are both retail/wholesale companies, but which is the better investment?
+We will compare the two businesses based on the strength of their risk, analyst recommendations, dividends, institutional ownership, earnings, valuation and profitability.

+This table compares Performance Food Group and Amcon Distributing’s net margins, return on equity and return on assets.

 Analyst Recommendations

-This is a summary of current recommendations and price targets for Amcon Distributing and Performance Food Group, as provided by MarketBeat.
+This is a breakdown of current recommendations for Performance Food Group and Amcon Distributing, as reported by MarketBeat.

 |Sell Ratings